Christina's Husband and Kid Opening Presents

 And you feel awful about it, but you genuinely don't know how to make your brain stop spinning.

-2. Your Partner/Family Resents Your Business
+2. Your Partner or Family Resents Your Business

 "You care more about your business than you care about us."